Jarrod Rogers CPA, 3 July 2020 No... you definitely can't. ...claim your coffee machine, that…

-Since building a specialty in late tax returns, I’ve met many clients who’ve waited years to catch up on tax because they were stressed about the penalties for being late.
+Since building a specialty in late tax returns, I’ve met many clients who’ve waited years to catch up on tax because they were stressed about the ATO late lodgement penalty.

 Many of those were employee taxpayers who had stressed for nothing.
 The end result for them was simply that the ATO paid them some money.
 No fines, no penalties, no interest charges, no worries.

 If this is your situation, it’s time to stop stressing and give us a call.
 With our online appointments, you could be anywhere in Australia, or even overseas, and we can help you catch up.
 Click here to read about how we can make the process super easy by chasing up a lot of your old paperwork.

 Now you know that the ATO has a “no tax bill, no late fine” policy.
 But what if one or more of your late tax returns results in a tax bill?
 You might have had a lot of bank interest in one year, or owed money due to a capital gain, a HELP debt or a Medicare levy surcharge.

 You can still avoid penalties if the ATO chooses to issue you a warning instead of a fine.
 This is a regular practice.
 In fact, getting a warning instead of an ATO late lodgement penalty or fine is so common that I tell clients they have a “get out of jail free” card.

 The taxpayer will get a warning letter and no ATO late lodgement penalty or fine.
 If they are late and payable in the future, there is a high chance of a fine.
 But if the returns are lodged in the right order the catch-up returns will result in no fine.